noahnkr/portfolio-site/public/posts/linear-perceptron.md

 At its core, the linear perceptron is like a tiny **decision maker**.
 It takes a set of inputs, weighs how important each input is, and produces one of two outputs: _yes_ or _no_, 1 or 0, _apples_ or _oranges_.
-Imagine a straight line cutting through a 2D space: everything on one side is classified as one thing, everything on the other side is classifided as something else.
-Each example we test bceoms a data point in that space, and the perceptron decides which side of the line it belongs on.
+Imagine a straight line cutting through a 2D space: everything on one side is classified as one thing, everything on the other side is classified as something else.
+Each example we test becomes a data point in that space, and the perceptron decides which side of the line it belongs on.

 The linear perceptron is a **supervised learning algorithm** that is a **binary classifier**—meaning it tries to separate data into _two_ categories.
 It learns by comparing its predictions with the expected answers and adjusting its weights until it draws a line that correctly divides the two classes.